thunderrabbit/barefoot_rob/content/bold-life-tribe/about.md

 ### ⭕ TAKE ACTION ###
 ### ⭕ LIVE YOUR PASSIONS ###

-## This support group will help you to: ##
+## This support group will help your team: ##

+* Take transcendent action to the next level
-* Focus on taking bold action in the world.
+* Focus on taking bold action in the world
-* Surround yourself with a supportive community who keep you focused and accountable.
+* Build community to stay focused and accountable
-* Live life at choice.
-* Be the hero of your own life
-* Be the leader of your loving community.

 ## What is Bold Life Mastery? ##